-'Bear Stearns' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Bear Stearns' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Bear Stearns was formerly among the biggest important securities trading outfits within the United States.
 At one point it boasted a total asset base of almost $400 billion.
 The investment bank pursued a wide variety of financial activities.
 Among these were the clearing and trading of derivatives and securities, investment banking, brokerage account services, and creating and packaging up residential mortgages and commercial property loans.